 Every Registered Independent Organization (RIO) must be registered with the Student Life Program.
 Any interested student, faculty, or staff member may request an application to start or renew a RIO.
-Help will be provided by Student Life, and students are encouraged to contact a Student Government or Student Life Program member for assistance.
+Help will be provided by Student Life, and students are encouraged to contact the Kauwa'a Center for assistance.